 He is a strong believer in the role of Christian liberal arts in the landscape of Christian higher education:

 “You can’t diminish the importance of preparing students for meaningful work, and yet, that’s one part of a whole life lived well,” he said, “but a lot of it has to do with what we do after 5 o’clock, as parents, as citizens, as community members, as patrons of the arts….
 Christian higher education then says all of faith is relevant to all of that life.”

 Michael K. Le Roy and Andrea Nelson Le Roy are both ordained elders in the Presbyterian Church.
-They have three children: son Dana, 19, and daughters Hannah, 17, and Astrid, 13.
+They have three children: son Dana, and daughters Hannah and Astrid.
 The family enjoys hiking, sailing, cross-country skiing and other outdoor sports.
 They plan to join a Christian Reformed congregation when they move to Grand Rapids.

 The Le Roy family looks forward to mingling with the Calvin student body at art exhibitions, engineering open houses, poster sessions, musical and theatrical performances and other events.